jeremylynch83/drjeremylynch/master.md

-Stent-assisted coiling involves the insertion of a small, mesh-like tube called a stent in addition to tiny coils to treat the aneurysm.
+Stent-assisted coiling involves the insertion of a small, mesh-like tube called a stent in addition to coils.

 Similar to coil embolisation, a tiny catheter is navigated through the blood vessels, starting from an access point typically in the wrist or groin, all the way up to the site of the aneurysm in the brain.
-A stent is then placed across the opening of the aneurysm, acting like a small scaffold that provides support to the blood vessel wall, which can be weakened due to the aneurysm.
+The stent is then placed across the opening of the aneurysm, acting like a small scaffold that provides support to the blood vessel wall, which can be weakened due to the aneurysm.

 Once the stent is in place, small coils are threaded through the catheter and placed into the aneurysm.
 The coils promote blood clotting, thereby filling the aneurysm and preventing it from rupturing.
 The stent helps to hold these coils in place and prevents them from slipping into the normal blood vessel.
 It's particularly useful in treating wide-neck aneurysms, where the risk of coils slipping into the parent vessel (the blood vessel supplying the aneurysm) is higher.
+The stent also typically increases the durability of the procedure, reducing the risk of recurrence.

 ![Illustration of aneurysm coiling.](img/stent-coiling.svg)

-After the procedure, you will likely need to take antiplatelet medications such as aspirin or clopidogrel, which help to prevent the formation of blood clots around the stent.
+After the procedure, you will likely need to take a course of antiplatelet medications such as clopidogrel, in addition to aspirin.
+These help to prevent the formation of blood clots around the stent.
 This is a routine precaution and an important part of ensuring the success of the procedure.
 Antiplatelet medications are given in low doses and make the platelets in your blood less sticky, reducing the chance that a clot will form.
+These are often stopped at 6 months, with aspirin continuing for 1-2 years.

 ![Real case of stent & coil embolisation of a cerebral aneurysm.
 (A) An aneurysm is seen at the tip of the basilar artery.
 (B) A stent is deployed across the neck of the aneurysm, and a single coil has been placed in the aneurysm (C) Angiography during placement of the stent.
 (D) The aneurysm has been filled with coils. ](img/stent_coiling.png){#fig:aneurysm_angio}

 ## What is flow diversion?